NLnetLabs/unbound-manual/source/topics/serve-stale.rst

 resolving:

 - when 1.8 seconds have passed since the client made the query,
-- instead of returning SERVFAIL;
+- instead of returning SERVFAIL, or
 - in the likelihood that an expired record needs to be served (e.g., issue with upstream resolving), make sure that the record is not older than the specified limit.

 Conclusion
 ----------